tradesouthwest/bootstrap-three-reduced/README.md

 Main motive is to create a faster loading CSS file.
 The overhead on a slower computer was bogging down my editor.
 I use Bluefish on a 64 Linux Mint Intel i3 with 4GB of RAM.
 This should be good enough but several editors do not like loading the page with large files.

 ## Installation
 * none, really.
-Just use stylesheet as is or prtial out even more.
+Just use stylesheet as is or partial out even more.
 * Test file ("tests.html") to check usage in production.

 ## Contributors